hisenraj/KryptosAbyss/README.md

 # KryptosAbyss
-trying to build a all in one high sea to sail for novels,books,songs,games,software,apks,movies and many more for free without malware
+trying to build a all in one high sea to sail for novels,books,songs,games,software,apks,movies and many more for free without malware,reefs,iceberg and problem.
+JUST CLICK AND SAIL